 Apple Watch Workout app’s location service options not showing While Using the App or stuck on Ask Next Time?

-If you are unable to see the option While Using the App for the Workouts app or it’s grayed out and/or stuck on Ask Next Time, unpairing and re-pairing your watch from your iPhone often does the trick.
+If you cannot see the option While Using the App for the Workouts app or it’s grayed out and/or stuck on Ask Next Time, unpairing and re-pairing your watch from your iPhone often does the trick.

 When you unpair your Apple Watch from your iPhone, iOS automatically creates a new backup of your Apple Watch.
 Use this backup (or any available older backup) to restore your Apple Watch.